DPBayes/dpdl/experiments/16-weight-perturbation.md

 ## Epsilon Values

-We will conduct the experiment with ε=\{ 4.0, 250 \}
+We will conduct the experiment with ε=\{ 4.0, ∞ \}

-The epsilon=250 is an extremely large to simulate training without DP noise and performing clipping only.
-(According to [this opacus issue](https://github.com/pytorch/opacus/issues/308) it should be enough, whereas something like 1e3 caused a crash.)
+For epsilon=∞ we will configure the noise multiplier to be zero.

 ## Clipping bounds